ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 find ~ -type f -exec echo {} \;
 ```

 The `find` utility calls the `echo` Bash built-in here.
 It works correctly.
 Why?
-Actually, `find` calls another utility with the same name `echo` as the Bash command.
-Unix environment provides several utilities that duplicate Bash built-ins.
-You can find them in the `/bin` system path.
-For example, there is the `/bin/echo` file there.
+Actually, `find` calls the `echo` utility.
+It has the same name as the Bash command.
+Unix environment provides several utilities that duplicate the Bash built-ins.
+You can find them in the `/bin` system directory.
+For example, there is the `/bin/echo` executable there.

-Some tasks require the Bash features in the `-exec` action.
-There is a trick to access them in this case.
-Run the interpreter explicitly and pass a command to it.
+Sometimes you need a Bash feature in the `-exec` action.
+There is a trick to get it.
+Run the shell explicitly and pass a command to it.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 find ~ -type f -exec bash -c 'echo {}' \;
 ```

-This command does the same as the previous one that calls the `echo` utility.
-It prints the results of the `find` search.
+The previous command calls the `echo` utility.
+This command calls the `echo` Bash built-in.
+They do the same and print the `find` results on the screen.

-You can apply the pipeline and redirect the `find` output to another command.
-In this case, you pass the text through the pipeline rather than filenames and directories.
-Here is an example of such passing:
+Another option to process the `find` results is applying pipeline.
+Here is an example:
 {line-numbers: false, format: Bash}
 ```
 find ~ -type f | grep "bash"
 ```

-The command prints the output like this:
+The command's output looks like this:
 {line-numbers: true, format: Bash}
 ```
 /home/ilya.shpigor/.bashrc